shubhtripathi4/tripathi-demo/README.md

 # tripathi-demo
-This is my first Git Repo.
+This is my first Git Repository.
+Author - Shubham Tripathi